d-elliptic loci in genus 2 and 3: Variants in genus 2

 By post-composing with $\pi_{2/1,d}$, we get a map $\pi_{2/1,d}(E):\Adm_{2/1,d}(E)\to\barM_{2}$; we wish to compute its class in $A^2(\barM_2)$.
 We do so by intersecting with the boundary divisors $\Delta_0$ and $\Delta_1$.
 If $f:X\to Y$ is an admissible cover appearing in one of these intersections, then $Y=E\cup\bP^1$, where both components are attached at a node and both marked points are on the rational component, and $f$ is of type $(\Delta_0,\Delta_1)$ or $(\Delta_1,\Delta_1)$.

 \begin{prop}[{cf. \cite[Proposition 2.1]{chen}}] We have

 \end{prop}

 \begin{proof} The points of intersection of $\pi_{2/1,d}(E)$ and the gluing morphism $\barM_{1,2}\to\barM_2$ consist of admissible covers of type $(\Delta_0,\Delta_1)$ with target $Y$, which correspond to isogenies $E'\to E$ with a second marked point in the kernel.
-However, note that each intersection is counted twice in this way, as $(E',0,x)$ and $(E',0,-x)$ correspond to the same point of $\barM_{1,2}$ (if $x$ is 2-torsion, then multiplication by $-1$ defines an automorphism of the cover of order 2).
 As in Proposition \ref{m2_delta0,delta1}, each cover appears with multiplicity 2, so the first claim follows from Lemma \ref{count_pointed_isogenies}.

 The points of intersection of $\pi_{2/1,d}(E)$ and the gluing morphism $\barM_{1,1}\times\barM_{1,1}\to\barM_2$ consist of admissible covers of type $(\Delta_1,\Delta_1)$ with target $Y$, which correspond to ordered pairs of isogenies $E_1\to E,E_2\to E$.
 As in Lemma \ref{g2_delta1,delta1_mult}, each such admissible cover appears with multiplicity 2, and it is easy to check that the geometric points have no non-trivial automorphisms.
 We are now done by Lemma \ref{m11_d-ell}. \end{proof}